scheccia1/hagarbage/README.md

 c. browser mod <br>
 1) in "packages" folder copy file: differenziata.yaml <br>
 2) in "www" folder copy folder: rifiuti <br>
-3) create a new card in HA by pasting the contents of the file: garbage_card.txt <br>
+3) create a new card in HA by pasting the contents of the file: card.txt <br>
 Edit setting in differenziata .yaml<br>